1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - the site of the 1890 massacre of around 300 Lakota wo/men and children, on the Pine Ridge Reservation.
      - shooting occured almost daily
 15. Mestizo
+     - Term used in Latin America to denominate persons of European aand indigenous ancestry and culture
      -
 16. Mulattoes